bluerosegarden/Academic-Corpus/honors/misc/reflections/Cavelier_Sendoff/Reflection.typ

 Hand in hand, heart in heart, we joined together, celebrating ourselves and one another

-In spite of the Voice that told we should be ashamed, undeserving of pride, of diversity, equality, or inclusion, we sent our caveliers off in celebration
+In spite of the Voice that told we should be ashamed, undeserving of pride, of diversity, equality, or inclusion, we sent our cavaliers off in celebration

 No matter how the Voice may shout, scream, threaten, we will exist